By default, all portfolios are private, and cannot be shared with anyone.

 Kiwi-Coin selling statement

 One of our security principles is to allow anyone to sign up and use a CryptFolio account anonymously.
 This is because one of the strengths of cryptocurrency is the safety and security that anonymity provides; and it should not be necessary to request Personally Identifiable Information (PII) in order to view a portfolio.

 If you are wanting to use CryptFolio anonymously, we recommend that you consider the steps in this guide.

-NOTE: The extent of your anonymity will depend on how much effort and resources you are willing to place into staying anonymous.
-All site users must adhere to our
+NOTE: The extent of your anonymity will depend on how much effort and the resources you are willing to place into staying anonymous.
+All of our users must adhere

 When you export a collection of address or account transactions, you will get a CSV file with these values for each transaction:

 This exported list of transactions can also be imported back into CryptFolio.